conal/quotes/quotes.md

 "Thesis, antithesis, synthesis -- most of us only take the first or second steps." - Edward Craig (@NewMindMirror)

-"And those who were seen dancing were thought to be insane by those who could not hear the music." - George Carlin (or Friedrich Wilhelm Nietzsche?)
+"And those who were seen dancing were thought to be insane by those who could not hear the music." - Friedrich Wilhelm Nietzsche (or George Carlin?
+[Uncertain](http://quoteinvestigator.com/2012/06/05/dance-insane/))

 "Lovers don't finally meet somewhere.
 They're in each other all along." - Rumi